lcolladotor/derfinder/README.md

 derfinder
 ==========

 Fast differential expression analysis of RNA-seq data at base-pair resolution.
+You can generate HTML reports from the results using __derfinderReport__ available at https://github.com/lcolladotor/derfinderReport.

 For a full example on how to use __derfinder__ check https://github.com/lcolladotor/derfinderExample.